- Clark wins 2012 MassRecycle award for innovative waste reduction and recycling programs

 Sierra's Cool Schools 2011 ranks Clark #17 in the US; Princeton Review, Aspen Inst. & Entrepreneur agree

-The new Student Sustainability Fund (SSF) is "a resource for advancement of sustainable practices, education and infrastructure" on campus, according to the SSF Guidelines; supporting student-led initiatives that are "environmentally, economically, and socially sustainable"; demonstrate partnership with other sectors of the Clark community; and have an educational outreach component as well as a positive environmental impact.
-In its first round of funding December 2012, the SSF received project applications in excess of its $20,000 allocation from student activities fund.
-The SSF awarded 5 student teams the funds to make their green dreams come true, ranging from alternative menstrual products to adding recycling infrastructure, expanding the Thrift Store, installing water filtration stations in the residence halls, and building a collaborative program to collect compostable organic materials (including soiled paper) in all the freshman dorms next year.
-For more information on the SSF, visit the SSF blog, or click on Resources in the box at top right.
+The new Student Sustainability Fund (SSF) is "a resource for advancement of sustainable practices, education and infrastructure" on campus.
+The SSF Guidelines outline funding requirements for student-led initiatives that 1. are "environmentally, economically, and socially sustainable"; 2. demonstrate partnership with other sectors of the Clark community; 3. have an educational outreach component as well as a positive environmental impact.
+In its first two rounds of funding, the SSF received project applications in excess of its $20,000 allocation from student activities fund.
+The SSF awarded 7 student teams the funds to make their green dreams come true, ranging from alternative menstrual products to adding recycling infrastructure, expanding the Thrift Store, installing water filtration stations in the residence halls, and building a collaborative program to collect compostable organic materials (including soiled paper) in all the first year halls next year.
+For more information on the SSF, visit the SSF blog, or click on Resources at top right.

 Energy & Climate